Sheehan D. Fisher: Faculty Experts

 Career

 Dr. Fisher was awarded as a Rising Star by the Association for Psychological Science.
 He is the developer and Chair of the International Marce Society for Perinatal Mental Health 'Fathers Special Interest Group' steering committee, Director of the Perinatal and Women’s Mental Health Instructor-Level Clinical Psychology Scholar training program, and Director of the Fathers Specialty Clinic.
 He is an alumnus of the Public Voices Thought Leadership Fellowship Program, Chicago Urban League IMPACT Leadership Development Program, and Northwestern University Change Makers program.
-He has written several Op-Eds on perinatal mental health, women's health, and father's health, including a piece in TIME.
-He currently has an R21 grant from NIMHD.
+He has written several Op-Eds on perinatal mental health, women's health and father's health, including a piece in TIME.
+He currently has a R34 grant from NIMH.